Two-dimensional non-linear hydrodynamics and nanofluidics: Introduction

-where $v$ is the flow velocity along the coordinate $x$, $\eta=4\eta_1/3 +\eta_2$, and $c_0$ is the sound velocity.
-Here, $v_0$ and $\rho_0$ are the flow velocity and density at $x=0$, respectively.
-Equation (\ref{general}) is derived in this paper and applies to a structured 2D flow without vorticity and in-plane shear.
-Using MD simulations, we will show that these are realistic conditions for the flow of monolayer 2D water confined by carbon or boron nitride planes.
+In this work, Eq. (\ref{general}) is explicitly solved in the limit $v(x)\ll c_0$ under the boundary conditions at $x=0$ for $v(x)$ and $\partial_x v(x)$ determined by a driving pressure.
+Using MD simulations, we show that our solution represents a realistic model for the 2D water flow confined by carbon or boron nitride planes in the channels of up to 10 nm length.
 We also show that the interfacial and dilatational viscosity parameters $\eta_1$ and $\eta_2$ are not intrinsic to 2D water but strongly affected by the material the 2D channel is made of.
-The interplay between hydrodynamic and nanofluidic mechanisms leading to the non-linear dependence of the 2D water flow velocity on driving pressure is in the main focus of this research.
+The interplay between hydrodynamic and nanofluidic mechanisms leading to the non-linear dependence of the 2D water flow velocity on driving pressure and the viscosity parameters is the main focus of this research.